It's a New Day in Public Health.

-Florida Department of Health, Sexual Violence Prevention Program
+Florida Department of Health, Violence and Injury Prevention Section

-The Sexual Violence Prevention Program funds rape crisis centers in Florida to provide the following services 24/7 to victims of sexual violence: crisis intervention, information and referral, advocacy and accompaniment, counseling, therapy, and support groups.
+The Violence and Injury Prevention Section (VIPS) funds rape crisis centers in Florida to provide the following services 24/7 to victims of sexual violence: crisis intervention, information and referral, advocacy and accompaniment, counseling, therapy, and support groups.

 If you or someone you know is a victim of sexual assault, call the Florida Council Against Sexual Violence’s (FCASV) toll-free hotline at 1-888-956-7273 or visit FCASV’s website at www.FCASV.org.

 Florida Department of Health, Refugee Health Program

 The Refugee Health Program provides health assessment and immunization services to foreign-born victims of trafficking under the Trafficking Victims Protection Act of 2000.